jayrodge/Hot-Dog/README.md

 # Hot-Dog
-A Classifier for recognising Hot Dogs.
+A Classifier for recognising Hot Dogs using fastai library (based on PyTorch) and RestNet50 architecture.

 ## Dataset